Chart Color Schemes

 Cooranbong lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Cooranbong in the top 10 percent of non-metropolitan areas nationally, with an expected increase of 3,946 persons by 2041, reflecting a total increase of 33.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovers areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future trends predict exceptional growth, placing Cooranbong among the top 10 percent of non-metropolitan areas nationally.
+By 2041, the area is expected to grow by 4,002 persons, reflecting a total increase of 33.3% over the 17 years.

 Frequently Asked Questions - Population